 Research Themes

 Artificial intelligence (AI) is transforming our approach to biomolecular engineering.
-Driven by the goal of accelerating drug development, our aim is to develop AI-driven molecular engineering methods which will enhance our approach to molecular discovery, such as drug discovery, drug repurposing, and chemical probe identification.
-This entails the development of generative and predictive tools that can learn from biochemical data, such as molecular structures, chemical reactions, and biomedical data.
+Driven by the goal of accelerating drug development and materials design, our aim is to develop AI-driven molecular engineering methods which will enhance our approach to molecular discovery and optimization.
+This entails the development of generative and predictive tools that can learn from both structured and unstructured chemical data, such as molecular structures, chemical reactions, and biomedical data.

 Figure 1.
 A key research theme in our lab is the development of deep generative models (DGMs) for a variety of therapeutic modalities.
 From left to right: a small molecule (agonist), a protein therapeutic, a heterobifunctional degrader, a molecular glue, and an RNA therapeutic (aptamer).